k-chuang/automate-download-freesound/README.md

     $ python automate_download_freesound.py "dogs barking,cats purring"

 There are more features and arguments, including download path, file format, sample rate, and advanced filtering.
-These are all optional arguments, and are only there to help you with filtering for your needs.
+These are all optional arguments, and can help with filtering for your specific needs.

+Here is another example, where all the optional arguments are specified:

+    $ python automate_download_freesound.py "baby crying,smoke alarm" --download-dir /Users/KevinChuang/Desktop --file-format       wav --sample-rate 48000 --advanced-filter True

+This command will download 'baby crying' and 'smoke alarm' wav files with a sampling rate of 48000 from Freesound.org.

 # Scripts